-Rendering in Adobe Premiere Pro
+Rendering Video in Adobe Premiere Pro

 Rendering is when a software tells the computer to draw the graphics for previewing.
 Rendering doesn't provide a finished project, but it does make scrubbing and previewing videos faster.